 When you’re on holiday, visiting our local pubs might be on the agenda, whether as a means of grabbing a quick refreshment on the way to do something else, or as a destination for an evening with friends or to listen to music.

-The Twitter chat #ScotlandHour got us thinking about local pubs which we like to recommend to guests, or ones which our visitors have commented about in our visitors’ book.
+The Twitter chat #ScotlandHour got us thinking about local pubs which we like to recommend or ones which our visitors have commented about.
 There are hundreds of different types of pubs to choose from on a visit to Edinburgh, so here are some favourites for you.

 What local pubs would you direct an overseas visitor to, and why?

-We’d send our visitors at Craigwell Cottage out to explore in the Canongate section of the Royal Mile, or to Holyrood Road where they can find plenty of different pubs to choose from.
+In the Canongate section of the Royal Mile, or in Holyrood Road you will find plenty of different pubs to choose from.